Classification of Carbohydrates in Chemistry

-Carbohydrates are defined as polyhydroxy aldehydes or polyhydroxy ketone or the molecules which yield these compounds on hydrolysis.
-Explanation- Carbohydrate is naturally occurring Organic compounds that occur mostly in plants however animals also contains a small amount of carbohydrate.
+Carbohydrates are defined as polyhydroxy aldehydes or polyhydroxy ketone or the molecules that yield these compounds on hydrolysis.
+Explanation- Carbohydrates are naturally occurring Organic compounds that occur mostly in plants however animals also contain a small amount of carbohydrates.
 80% of the dry mass of carbohydrates while 1% of the mass of animals is due to carbohydrates.

 Fundamentals of biochemistry